madintist/dev_config/README.md

 - `./Neovim/plugins`
   - This will install and / or update all the Neovim plugins.

+## Configuration

+Here's a guide to the configuration / changing things:

+### Homebrew

+Homebrew packages that we want to have installed are listed in `./homebrew/packages.txt`.
+Add the name of the Homebrew package as a new line in the text file and run the Homebrew setup script to install it.

 ## TODO

 List of things that I need to add.